AmadeuszLew/MEAN-stack/README.md

 ## Description

-Simple app that cooperates angularjs on front, express.js as a servers side, and mongodb as a database
+Simple app that cooperates angularjs on front, express.js as a servers side, and mongodb as a database.
+I've managed to store and delete files from mongodb 3.1.0

 #### Technologies